Your Occupational Therapy Salary Guide (2024)

 Working PRN (or per diem) can certainly help to boost your pay, as employers tend to issue higher hourly rates to therapists who don’t receive PTO or other benefits.
 If you’re crafty and don’t need health insurance through your employer, you can often make quite a bit more per hour by accepting a PRN role.

-The caveat, of course, is that there is no guarantee of hours; many PRN jobs are notorious for calling therapists off at the last minute.
+The caveat, of course, is that there is no guarantee of hours; PRN employers are notorious for calling therapists off at the last minute.

 Negotiate your OT salary